Stock market today: Wall Street rises again as inflation slows

 In a report, he said the market may be underestimating the risk that inflation stays stuck at 3% to 4% in the next six to 12 months and that “the path forward for both inflation and the Fed policy is not a no-brainer at all.
 We get the sneaking suspicion that the current soft landing narrative will be seriously challenged before the first leaf falls from the tree.”

 On the losing side of Wall Street Wednesday was Exxon Mobil.
-It fell 1.1% after saying it would buy Denbury, which owns carbon dioxide pipelines, for $4.9 billion in stock.
-Denbury slipped 0.5%.
+It fell 2.4% after saying it would buy Denbury, which owns carbon dioxide pipelines, for $4.9 billion in stock.
+Denbury fell 1.8%.

 In Asia, Hong Kong's Hang Seng rose 2.6% and stocks in Shanghai gained 1.3%, even as China reported a slump in trade in June.